Chesterfield makes final offer to Delaware County in waste water negotiations

 The state has mandated the town to remove phosphorus from the water it discharges into the White River from the wastewater plant.
 Excess phosphorus can cause algae blooms.

-Town attorney Thomas Beeman has been working with Andre Riley of Baker Tilly on the negotiations and recommended to the town their fourth counter offer be their last since the negotiations are holding up the project.
+Town attorney Thomas Beeman has been working with Andre Riley of Baker Tilly on the negotiations and recommended to the town officials their fourth counteroffer be their last since the negotiations are holding up the project.

-"That could lead us into an arbitration situation but I think it's time for the rubber to hit the road," Beeman said.
+"That could lead us into an arbitration situation, but I think it's time for the rubber to hit the road," Beeman said at Tuesday's meeting.

 The council also approved $2,700 to restock the water department with water couplings that are needed for emergency repairs.